jtm-snhu/jtm-snhu.github.io/index.markdown

 This portion of the enhancements demonstrates course outcomes 3, 4, and 5 listed above.

+I have also included a [brief narrative](/narrative3) of my thoughts that was written as I was working on this enhancement.

 The source code for this stage of the enhancement can be viewed in the revision4 branch of the repository, which was ultimately merged into the